-The authorizing legislation provided specific requirements for the design to be used for the situations when a President served in office without a spouse.
-The obverse design would feature an image emblematic of the concept of Liberty.
-This would be represented by the design taken from a coin issued during the years of the Presidential term.
-The reverse design would be representative of the themes of the Presidency.
+The authorizing legislation for the series provided specific requirements for the designs to be used in the situations when a President served in office without a spouse.
+The obverse design would feature an image emblematic of the concept of Liberty represented by a design taken from a coin issued during the years of the Presidential term.
+The reverse design would be emblematic of the themes of the Presidency.

 It’s worth noting that President Chester A. Arthur also served in office without a spouse, however, the authorizing legislation provides for a different type of design, rather than a depiction of Liberty.
-The obverse will feature a portrait of Alice Paul, a leading strategist in the suffrage movement, while the reverse will carry a design representative of the movement.
+The obverse was required to feature a portrait of Alice Paul, a leading strategist in the suffrage movement, while the reverse was to carry a design representative of the movement.